rallykevin/rallykevin.github.io/_news/announcement_2.md

 inline: true
 ---

-XHEC got accepted in ICCAD 2022
+XHEC is accepted to ICCAD 2022